The History of the Castle, Town, and Port of Dover

-The History of the Castle, Town, and Port of Dover is a nearly complete work of the history of Dover, Kent, England from 54 BCE to 1899 by Queen's College scholar Samuel Statham.
+The History of the Castle, Town, and Port of Dover is a nearly complete work of the history of Dover, Kent, England from Julius Caesar's invasions of Britain to 1899 by Queen's College scholar Samuel Statham.

 Contents

 Statham discusses every Warden of the Cinque Ports and Constable of Dover Castle from Odo de Bayeux to Robert Gascoyne-Cecil, of which includes an additional 26 individuals who may have or may have not held the position or one of similar standing.
 Covering a period from the Norman invasion of England in 1066 until 1895.
 As well as other lieutenants dating back to the reign of Æthelred the Unready.
 The text also includes a semi-complete list of the mayors of the town from 1258 to 1899.
 The text was dedicated to William Crundall, the then present Mayor of Dover during his ninth term in office.
 The text was published by the Longmans, Green & Co. publishing company in the City of London in 1899.

 The title page references William Shakespeare's 1608 play, King Lear Act 4, Scene 1 that states "Dost thou know Dover?"
 In addition to a translated portion of a 13th century Latin poem known as The Song of Lewes, likely written by a cleric associated with the House of Montfort.